tmlmt/cooklang-parser/README.md

 console.log(shoppingList.ingredients);
 ```

-And you can categorize those ingredients according to an aisle configuration defined in the cooklang format:
+And you can categorize those ingredients according to a category configuration defined in the cooklang format:

 ```typescript
 const shoppingList = `